-Dorset HealthCare is proud to launch this hub for the benefit of LGBT+ Staff, Patients and Carers in our county.
+This hub is for the benefit of LGBT+ staff, patients and carers in our county.

-It will include information about local events, and also give contact details for those wishing for further advice.
+It includes information about local events, and also give contact details for those wishing for further advice.

 The Stonewall riots started in the early hours of 28 June 1969 during a police raid at the Stonewall Inn, Greenwich Village, a favourite haunt of gay and lesbian New Yorkers.
 As customers were hauled out in handcuffs, the crowd outside erupted into fury.
 That night’s rioting was followed by days of further violent demonstrations in the neighbourhood.
 It would change LGBT activism for ever.